 We started to descend to explore more of the other facilities; thus, our first struggle with stairs.
-We saw a Dr Fish sign which got us excited because we’ve never tried a fish spa ever!
+We saw a Dr. Fish sign which got us excited because we’ve never tried a fish spa ever!
 It was our first.
-On our way, we’ve spotted a gorgeous Kubo lounge overlooking the mountains.
-Just beside it is the Dr Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
+On our way, we spotted a gorgeous Kubo lounge overlooking the mountains.
+Just beside it was the Dr. Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
 They invited us in, and we sat beside them.

-My excitement turned into fear when I saw how big the fishes are!
-They’re as big as janitor fish!!
+My excitement turned into fear when I saw how big the fishes were!
+They were as big as janitor fish!!
 I put my left foot first, and I screamed when one fish started sucking.
-It’s not ticklish, but the feeling is weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
-My boyfriend, on the other hand, is hopeless.
+It was not ticklish, but the feeling was weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
+My boyfriend, on the other hand, was hopeless.
 He tried but can’t get used to the sensation.

-After the Dr Fish pond, we’ve experienced a crossroad between the Hydromassage pools or the Zen lounge.
-Since there are people in the hydromassage pool, we turned left to the Zen lounge surprising us with more Dr Fish Spa!
-This time, the fishes are smaller, and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.
+After the Dr. Fish pond, we’ve experienced a crossroad between the Hydromassage pools or the Zen lounge.
+Since there were people in the hydromassage pool, we turned left to the Zen lounge, surprising us with more Dr. Fish Spa!
+This time, the fishes were smaller, and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.

-And what did you know, it is more relaxed than the previous one that we spent 20 minutes here! 🙂
+And what did you know, it was more relaxed than the previous one that we spent 20 minutes here! 🙂

 The Famous Suman Snack